rafasoares/cancancan-wiki/Authorizing-controller-actions.md

 ### Custom class

-If the model is named differently than the controller than you may explicitly name the model that should be loaded; however, you must specify that it is not a parent in a nested routing situation, ie:
+If the model is named differently than the controller, then you may explicitly name the model that should be loaded; however, you must specify that it is not a parent in a nested routing situation, ie:

 ```ruby
 class ArticlesController < ApplicationController